glasgowcompbio/vimms/paper/paper.md

 from being fragmented repeatedly, or to incorporate different schemes prioritising which of the precursor ions to fragment.
 We have included a more complete Top-N strategy as the baseline controller in ViMMS 2.0 against which other strategies can be benchmarked.
-Two enhanced DDA controllers (named **SmartROI** and **WeightedDEW**, outlined in [@davies21_smartroi]) are also provided that demonstrate how novel fragmentation strategies could be rapidly implemented and validated in ViMMS 2.0.
+Two enhanced DDA controllers (named **SmartROI** and **WeightedDEW**, outlined by @davies21_smartroi) are also provided that demonstrate how novel fragmentation strategies could be rapidly implemented and validated in ViMMS 2.0.
 SmartROI accomplishes this by tracking regions-of-interest in real-time and targeting those for fragmentation, while WeightedDEW implements a weighted dynamic exclusion scheme to decide prioritisation of precursor ions for fragmentation.
 Code is provided to compute various evaluation metrics,